M4cs/snipit/README.md

 # snipit
 Generate code snippets from files and clipboard.

-This is still in very early development and simply an Alpha stage.
+*This is still in very early development and simply in an Alpha stage.*

 ### Requirements: